jnu/amd-to-as6/README.md

     -o --out <dirname>  If using the --dir option this specifies the output directory.
-    -i --ignore <glob>  If using the --dir options this specifies to exclude eg. libs/**/* -b --beautify       Run the output through jsbeautify (mainly useful for fixing indentation)
+    -i --ignore <glob>  If using the --dir options this specifies to exclude eg. libs/**/* -b --beautify       Run the output through jsbeautify (mainly useful for fixing indentation) -l --logicalName    Use logical path name when inserting variables for imports (e.g. use 'zap' as name for 'foo/bar/zap.js')

 ```